xudeng22/sc_sncn_ethercat_drive/examples/app_demo_master_cyclic_velocity/doc/index.rst

 .. _SOMANET_Cyclic_Velocity_Control_with_EtherCAT_Demo_Quickstart:

-SOMANET Cyclic Velocity Control with EtherCAT Demo Quick Start Guide
+SOMANET EtherCAT Drive Cyclic Velocity Control Master Demo
 ====================================================================

 This simple demonstration shows how to control your motor using SOMANET EtherCAT Motor Control Kit from a Linux PC.
 Only Cyclic Synchronous Velocity (CSV) control mode is included into this demo with a simple linear profile generator example.
 The CSV control mode is designed to achieve a desired motion by using various motion profiles and closing the control loop over EtherCAT.
 The slave controller in its turn is taking the generated at a fixed time interval (1ms) target velocity set-points as a controller input and will be following them.

+.. cssclass:: github

+  `See Application on Public Repository <https://github.com/synapticon/sc_sncn_ethercat_drive/tree/master/examples/app_demo_master_cyclic_velocity/>`_

 Hardware setup
 ++++++++++++++